Reading 3D Solids with ezdxf Python: Extract ACIS Payloads from DXF Files

 Component Supported Range Notes

-ACIS/SAT Format v1.0v7.x Proprietary Spatial format.
-Parsing requires licensed or open-source kernels.
+ACIS/SAT format v1.0v7.x Proprietary Spatial format.
+Full parsing requires OpenCASCADE, python-occ, or a licensed ACIS SDK.

-OS Cross-platform ACIS parsing binaries often require Windows/Linux native builds.
+OS Cross-platform ACIS parsing binaries from OpenCASCADE often require platform-native builds.

 Fallback Strategies When ACIS Extraction Fails